CVE-2021-23147

 Step 1: Physical Access: The attacker gains physical access to the Netgear Nighthawk R6700 router.

-Step 2: Hardware Identification: The attacker identifies the UART port on the router's circuit board.
-This typically involves opening the router's casing and visually inspecting the board.
+Step 2: Hardware Disassembly (Optional): The attacker may need to disassemble the router to access the UART pins on the circuit board.
+This typically involves removing the router's casing.

-Step 4: Terminal Emulation: The attacker uses a terminal emulator (e.g., PuTTY, minicom) on their computer to establish a serial connection to the router.
+Step 4: Terminal Emulation: The attacker uses a terminal emulator (e.g., PuTTY, minicom, screen) on a computer to establish a serial connection to the router.
+They configure the terminal emulator with the correct baud rate (typically 115200) and other serial communication parameters.

-Step 5: Command Execution: The attacker interacts with the router's command-line interface (CLI) directly through the serial connection.
-They can execute any command as the root user without any authentication.
+Step 5: Command Execution: The attacker interacts with the root shell via the serial connection.
+They can then execute arbitrary commands with root privileges, effectively taking full control of the device.

 03 // Deep Technical Analysis